EDIT August 11, 2020: Boursorama no longer leaks your login data to AT Internet and Smart AdServer.

 - Clear all Chrome browsing data.

-- Go to https://clients.boursorama.com/, you are disconnected from Boursorama Banque.
+- Go to https://clients.boursorama.com/; you are indeed logged out of Boursorama Banque.

 - Use the Chrome extension EditThisCookie to create or update your different Boursorama cookies.